The fireball: my first feedback story

-Being genuine, caring about others, considering your relationship with your employees – as a manager – as deeply personal are all attributes of caring personally.
+Being genuine, caring about others, and considering your relationship with your employees – as a manager – as deeply personal are all attributes of caring personally.

 “Challenging others and encouraging them to challenge you helps build trusting relationships because it shows 1) you care enough to point out both the things that aren’t going well and those that are and 2) you are willing to admit when you’re wrong“.

-Only when you care personally and challenge directly can you move towards giving transformative feedback, and really make the best of this incredible tool.
+Only when you care personally and challenge directly can you move towards giving transformative feedback and really make the best of this incredible tool.